macleginn/bivaltyp/content/languages/descriptions/Kurdish_Sorani.md

       'Hiwa's feet ache today'.
 ```

 Here, the verb agrees with the body part (‘feet’), which is encoded as a canonical intransitive subject (SBJ.INTR).
 However, the person name is not encoded as a canonical phrase-internal possessor, as evidenced by its clause-initial position and the lack of the izafe marker.
-Moreover, the use of the clause-level adverb *ewr̂o* 'today' indicates that the person name is not part of the noun phrase headed by the name of the body part.
-In short, the person name is extraposed, so the literal rendition of (12) would be something like 'Hiwa, his feet ache today.'
-In the dataset below, noun phrases with the syntactic properties of the person name in (12) are considered non-core arguments and are labeled 'EXT' (external).
+Moreover, the use of the clause-level adverb *ewr̂o* ‘today’ indicates that the person name is not part of the noun phrase headed by the name of the body part.
+In short, the person name is extraposed, so the literal rendition of (12) would be something like ‘Hiwa, his feet ache today.’
+In the dataset below, noun phrases with the syntactic properties of the person name in (12) are considered non-core arguments and are labeled "EXT" (external).

 ### Case system